pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_objects.md

 14    val status: PatchValueString?>?,
 15    val type: PatchValueString?>?,
 16)

 ```

 ### Manage channel members

-Set and remove channel members for a channel.
+Set and remove channel members for a channel in one call.

 #### Method(s)
 ```